 - 1 pinch of sea salt

 - In the meantime, get out a small bowl and combine the mayo, balsamic vinegar, agave nectar, and sea salt.
-Give it a quick little stir and set aside.
+Stir and set aside.

 That’s it.
 My favorite obsession of the moment.
 Stay tuned.
 I’m sure I’ll find something new to fixate on soon!